MarieSchweiz/Simple-Ripple/readme.md

 ripple = require("simpleripple").ripple
 ```
 ### Use Simple Ripple
-By adding a TouchStart event to the desired element.
+By adding a TouchStart event to the element you want to ripple (simply).

 ```
 yourbutton.on(Events.TouchStart, ripple)